 The difference between trooper and trouper is discussed in the usage notes below.

 - My sister, who has been in the Girl Scouts for two years, wanted to earn enough money to send her entire troop to summer camp.

-- A live jazz band will open for an international troupe of burlesque dancers, and showgirls on stilts will sell gourmet hot dogs to customers in balcony seats.
+- A live jazz band will open for an international troupe of dancers, and clowns on stilts will sell hot dogs to customers in balcony seats.